zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/publications/2023-06-06-optimized-sinu-tms.md

 - Monophasis TMS pulse works the best but has a high conduction loss.
 - Loss heats up TMS coil and limits the repetitive rate.

-We tweaked a sinusoidal waveform by giving it a long pre-phase to slowly charge the current in the opposite direction to the main phase (which is short).
+Novelty: We tweaked a sinusoidal waveform by giving it a long pre-phase to slowly charge the current in the opposite direction to the main phase (which is short).
 So we can have a similar electric field in the brain but the current is shifted down by almost half.
 If you know how to calculate the RMS value of a signal, you will see what a great difference this approach made to the current RMS value, almost 75% down, which is also the reduction of the coil loss.
 Thus, we can generate monophasic electric field (through the optimized sinusoidal current waveform) in our brain with a much higher rate.

+Significance: Before this work, it's hard to use monophasic pulses in repetitive TMS no matter how much people like it.
+However, since we can largely reduce the loss and heating in coil, it's doable now.

+Limits: Using what device for these waveforms would be a head scratcher -- the device used in this paper, MPS-TMS, is only in lab stage and too expensive for general clinics.